Blendoit/UCLA_MAE_154B/README.md

 UCLA Spring 2019, MAE 154B

 This program enables the creation of NACA airfoils;\
-the evaluation of the airfoil's structural properties;\
+the analysis of the airfoil's structural properties;\
 the optimization via genetic algorithm of a population of airfoils, using standard GA algorithms.